kedro-org/kedro/docs/source/06_resources/02_architecture_overview.md

 #### `ProjectContext`

-Project specific context class that extends `kedro.context.KedroContext` abstract class. `ProjectContext` contains the information about the current project name, Kedro version used to generate the project, and concrete pipeline definition.
+Project specific context class that extends `kedro.framework.context.KedroContext` abstract class. `ProjectContext` contains the information about the current project name, Kedro version used to generate the project, and concrete pipeline definition.

 ### Framework